backdrop-contrib/mastotoot/README.md

 - Install this module using the official
   [Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules)

+You'll need to create an access token on your Mastodon instance.
+Go to your settings, switch to "Development" in the left sidebar, and add an "App" with the "New application" button.

+"Application name" can be anything - it will get displayed under the status, next to the date.

+The "Scopes" are important, check:

+- read:accounts
+- read:statuses
+- write:statuses

+Save settings, open again and copy "Your access token".

+Switch to Backdrop, logged in as admin, go to "Configuration / Web services / Mastodon Toot".
+Insert your access token there, also set the instance URL and choose a content type.
+Save configuration.

+Now switch to the "Verify credentials" tab, and hit the "Verify" button.
+It should show a friendly green message.

 ## Issues

 Bugs and Feature requests should be reported in the